dEhiN/CompStart/CompStart/feature_addons/README.md

 ### features/json_schema_update

 Branch created to continue creating the *startup_data.json* schema file, *startup_data.schema.json*.
+From a previous feature branch, the basics of the schema has been created, enough that when using an online JSON schema validator, everything validates without any errors.

+However, I would like to flesh out more of the schema using more advanced JSON Schema specs.
+I want to add constraints on what keys are required, any default values, etc.

 ## Past Branches (oldest > newest)